Knowing how to reduce risks when investing in property is vital if you want to ensure you get the best possible returns on investment.

 For work you cannot complete yourself, you’ll need to hire the experts.
 Getting quotes from at least 2-3 companies or tradespeople for the work that needs doing will ensure you avoid any nasty surprises.

-Equally, if you suspect the property is suffering from subsidence, damp, or other issues that would require substantial work, get it investigated by an expert before putting in your offer.
+Equally, if you suspect the building is suffering from subsidence, damp, or other issues that would require substantial work, get it investigated by an expert before putting in your offer.

 10) Play To The Market Conditions

-Having an awareness of the current health of the property market, not just nationally but locally too, will also help you avoid to much risk when investing in property.
+Having an awareness of the current health of the property market, not just nationally but locally too, will also help you avoid to much risk when investing.

 The UK market has a great track record of growth, but, along the way, there have been numerous sudden falls in prices.